The LEARN Lab studies broad questions such as:

 - Can brain measures and traditional assessments allow us to identify children who will develop language, learning, or reading disorders, even before we can usually diagnose that disorder?

 - How does the brain process language?
 How does this change during development?
-How is it different in disorders?
+How is it different in those with disorders?

 - In what ways does parent input relate to children’s language development?